Discover more at Coughton Court

 Bugs often hide from predators so you have to hunt for them.
 Try turning over a piece of bark or moving some fallen leaves to see what you can find.

-Over in the woodland discover the natural play trail where a lot of activity has taken place over winter with new stepping logs, a music wall and a mud kitchen.
+Over in the woodland discover the natural play trail where there are activities including stepping logs, a music wall and a mud kitchen.
 If you want to extend your walk head across the fields to the ford and see if you can spot any wildlife there before returning to Coughton.

 Find out when Coughton Court is open, how to get here, things to see and do and more.